songlh15/tidydata/Codebook.md

  1. Domain signal: 'time' or 'frequency', time unit is second and frequency is Hz
  2. Sensor signals: 'accelerometer' or 'gyroscope'
  3  Sensor accelaration signal componets: 'body' or 'gravity'
- 4. statistical summary: 'mean' or 'std'(Standard Deviation)
+ 4. statistis: 'mean' or 'std'(Standard Deviation)
  5. Calculated or derived value: 'jerk' and/or 'magnitude' is present when that measurement was calaculated
- 6. 'xaxis' or 'yaxis' or 'zaxis' (3-axial signals in x,y or z direction) is present when that measurement existed in the orignal dataset
+ 6. 'xaxis' or 'yaxis' or 'zaxis' (3-axial signals in x,y or z direction) is present when that measurement was calculated

 ### Data dictinary: